-Profiling Server Performance Using the Periodic Stats Logger
+Profiling Server Performance Using the Stats Logger

-The Identity Proxy ships with a built-in Periodic Stats Logger that is useful for profiling server performance for a given configuration.
-At a specified interval, the Periodic Stats logger writes server statistics to a log file in a comma-separated format (.csv), which can be read by spreadsheet applications.
-The logger has a negligible impact on server performance unless the log-interval property is set to a very small value (less than 1 second).
+The Identity Proxy ships with a built-in Stats Logger that is useful for profiling server performance for a given configuration.
+At a specified interval, the Stats Logger writes server statistics to a log file in a comma-separated format (.csv), which can be read by spreadsheet applications.
+The logger has a negligible impact on server performance unless the loginterval property is set to a very small value (less than 1 second).
+The statistics logged and their verbosity can be customized.